jmitchell35/gaining_awareness/network-web-infrastructure-docs.md

 #### DNS Hierarchy
 The DNS system is organized as a hierarchical tree structure:

-1. **Root DNS Servers**: At the top of the hierarchy, these servers know information about the top-level domain (TLD) servers
+1. **Root DNS Servers**: At the top of the hierarchy, these servers know information about the Top-Level Domain (TLD) servers
 2. **TLD Servers**: Manage information for domains with a specific extension (.com, .org, .net, etc.)
 3. **Authoritative DNS Servers**: Hold the actual DNS records for specific domains
 4. **Recursive DNS Resolvers**: The software that queries the DNS hierarchy on behalf of users